BA (Hons), MBA, FHEA

 Stuart joined the University of South Wales (Glamorgan) in 2005.
 In this time he has been instrumental in the creation and development of the BSc (Hons) Lighting Design & Technology, BSc (Hons) Live Event Technology and FdSc in Sound, Lighting and Live Event Technology courses of which he is a Senior Lecturer and Course Leader.

-A recent partnership agreement between the University of South Wales and the Lighting Industry Academy (LIA) in Telford has resulted in the development of a new HNC and HND for the Architectural Lighting industry.
-Stuart is currently working with the LIA on these exciting new qualifications set to launch in September 2017.
+A recent partnership agreement between the University of South Wales and the Lighting Industry Academy (LIA) in Telford resulted in the development of the first dedicated architectural lighting HNC and HND for the industry which launched in the autumn of 2017.

 Prior to joining the University, Stuart gained a wealth of knowledge and experience through his time spent as Lighting Designer, Production Electrician and Programmer within the entertainment industry, ranging from theatre to corporate.
 Most recently Stuart has overseen projects such as museum, hotel and roadway lighting schemes.